Varun Dhawan Leg Injury Update: It's Just A Sprain & Not A Fracture, Says Daddy David Dhawan

 "It's nothing.
 Just a sprain in his ankle.
 How will he fracture his foot during dancing?
 It's not an action scene," said daddy David Dhawan on Varun Dhawan's leg injury.

-The Dancing Skills Required For Remo's Film Is Tremendous!
+The Dancing Skills Required For Remo's Film Are Tremendous!

 "But yes, the level of dancing in Remo's (D'souza) film is something else.
 You require tremendous dancing skills to try these steps," he said.